 2010s Club Kids

 It would still be slightly premature to ponder the decade’s impact at this point.
 Everyone’s aware of the gentrification phenomenon that is slowly but surely stripping London of its popular culture and underground history.
-It’s no secret that our beloved capital is more or less being ruthlessly destroyed by greedy property developers and clueless councillors.
-What transpires from the whole debacle is the evident decline of the West End in favour of once-deprived areas like Dalston and Haggeston.
+It feels that our beloved capital is more or less being ruthlessly destroyed by greedy property developers and clueless councillors.
+What transpires from the whole debacle is the evident decline of West End nightlife in favour of the one of once-deprived areas like Dalston and Haggeston.
 There is indeed a greater choice of alternative clubs in East London these days, even if the scene and its protagonists have lost much of their sparkle.
 The dressing up isn’t so polished anymore and when it is, it’s likely to feel a mite déjà vu.
-Thankfully there’s still a gaggle of kids who push the boat out in their experimentation but, on the whole, “tacky drag” is order of the day.
+Thankfully there’s still a gaggle of kids who will push the boat out in their experimentation.
+However, on the whole, “tacky drag” is well and truly order of the day.
 You see a lot of lumberjack-types throwing on a wig and a pair of stilettos and going out on the piss.
-Moreover, It has to be said that drugs like ketamine have made the scene and the music feel much darker.
+Moreover, It has to be said that drugs like ketamine have made the scene and the music feel somewhat darker.

 Scroll down and click if images don’t automatically roll out to the bottom of the page.
 Click on any image to enlarge.